Ktot0/Statistics/week6/README.md

     The expected value is calculated by multiplying each of the possible outcomes by the likelihood that each outcome will occur and then summing all of those values.
 $$EV=\sum {P(X_i)\times X_i}$$

+    Where
+    * X is a random variable.
+    * P(X) is the probability of the random variable

+    The variance of the sampling distribution of the mean is the population variance divided by the sample size.
+The larger the sample size, the smaller the variance of the sampling distribution of the mean.
+    $$\sigma _M^2 = \frac{\sigma^2}{N}$$